ipfs/distributed-wikipedia-mirror/README.md

 $ node ./bin/run --help
 ```

-First though the main page, as the archive appears on the appropriate wikimedia website, must be determined.
-For instance, the zim file for Turkish Wikipedia has a main page of `Kullanıcı:The_other_Kiwix_guy/Landing` but `https://tr.wikipedia.org` uses `Anasayfa` as the main page.
+The program requires main page for ZIM and online versions as one of inputs.
+For instance, the ZIM file for Turkish Wikipedia has a main page of `Kullanıcı:The_other_Kiwix_guy/Landing` but `https://tr.wikipedia.org` uses `Anasayfa` as the main page.
 Both must be passed to the node script.

 To determine the original main page use `./tools/find_main_page_name.sh`: